6 Things Your Child Needs From You to Reduce Cutting (Self-Harm) Behaviors

 Love vs. Shame

 Unfortunately, parents are often so scared by their adolescent’s self-harm that they overreact.
 When parents overreact, they inadvertently shame their already ashamed child.
 Their assumption is that their child is going to take the “next step” and commit suicide.
 It is important to know that self-harm does not always lead to suicidal behavior.
-However, it is easy to understand why parents’ initial thoughts may be that their child wants to die, because, according to therapists and researchers, “wanting to die” is one of the top reasons for adolescent self-harm and some even use self-harm as a “practice run” for a future suicide attempt.
+However, it is easy to understand why parents’ initial thoughts may be that their child wants to die.
+According to therapists and researchers, “wanting to die” is one of the top reasons for adolescent self-harm, and some even use self-harm as a “practice run” for a future suicide attempt.

 For some girls cutting is a cry for someone to show compassion toward them.
 For these girls, psychotherapist and author Steven Levenkron writes, “talk, trust, healthy attachment, intimacy, and secure communication are the necessary building blocks for change.”
 He is quick to point out that “the prerequisite for the helper is to develop influence with the self-mutilator” and that influence comes from experiencing a trusting, safe relationship.
 This is the foundation which parents and therapists must lay before healing can begin.On their webpage dedicated to eliminating self-harm through education, the Mayo Clinic advises adolescent self-harmers that “expanding social networks” is a great way to help mitigate self-harm.
 Why is this?
 Because connection with other human beings is the primary way for adolescent girls who hurt themselves to reduce shame, feel valued, and fill time with healthy activities.

 Other female adolescent clients of mine have found comfort in sharing their anxieties with a trusted friend.
 Having immediate access to their “self-harm Sponsor” at any time was a key to healing.
 Texting, Facebook, email, and cell phone calls make their friendships accessible and immediate.
-Additionally, the advent of social networking technologies, such as Twitter, make an entire group of healthy friends immediately accessible with a simple text message via cell phone.
+Additionally, the advent of social networking technologies makes an entire group of healthy friends immediately accessible with a simple text message via cell phone.